 Typically, a trade financier will fund up to 100% of the cost of the products, including charges (e.g. VAT taxes).

-If you’re a company importing or exporting stock around the world, then a trade finance facility would help you to fund this through offering a letter of credit or some form of cash advance.
+If a company is importing or exporting stock worldwide, then a trade finance facility would help fund this by offering a letter of credit or some form of cash advance.

 De Nederlandsche Bank

 Currency in Netherlands